Shimura correspondence for level $p^2$ and the central values of $L$-series II: Introduction

 Let $f=\sum a(n)\,q^n$ be a cusp form of weight $2$ and level $N$.
 Let $K$ be an imaginary quadratic field of discriminant $D<0$ and let $\Om_K$ be its ring of integers.
 We denote $\I(\Om_K)$ the class group of $\Om_K$.

 We define the twisted $L$-series

 Note that $L(f, D, s)$ as defined here may not be a primitive $L$-series when $N$ and $D$ have a common factor.
-The Main Theorem deals with the case $N=p^2$, for $p>2$ an odd prime, and $D=-pd$ (with $p\nmid d$) a fundamental discriminant, but the first two sections of the article are more general, including the case where $N$ and $D$ have a common factor as in the Main Theorem.
-The results in sections 1 and 4 assume that $D$ is odd, but the main result in Section 5 is proved for odd and even discriminants altogether.
+Our main result, Theorem~\ref{thm:main}, deals with the case $N=p^2$, for $p>2$ an odd prime, and $D=-pd$ (with $p\nmid d$) a fundamental discriminant, but Section~\ref{sec:bilateral} and the appendix on Rankin's method are more general, including the case where $N$ and $D$ have a common factor as required for Section~\ref{sec:main}.
+Note that the results in Section~\ref{sec:specialpoints} assume that $D$ is odd, but the main result in Section~\ref{sec:main} is proved for odd and even discriminants altogether.

 The proof of our formula consists of two parts.
-First, following \cite{Gross} and \cite{GZ} we define a Ranking convolution $L$-series and using Ranking's method we compute its central value.
-This is done in Section $1$ in a very similar way than that of \cite{GZ}.
-The difficulty in our case comes from the fact that the level of $f$ and the discriminant of the imaginary quadratic field are not prime to each other.
-The formula for the central value of $L_{\sA}(f,s)$ (for an ideal class $\sA\in\I(\Om_K)$) proved in Theorem \ref{thm:rankin} is similar to \cite[Proposition 4.4]{GZ} with the condition $\gcd(N,D)=1$ removed.
-In addition to giving a more complete result in general, this lifts an important restriction when $N$ is not squarefree; for instance, when $N$ is a perfect square, both sides in the formula in Theorem \ref{thm:rankin} vanish trivially for $\gcd(N,D)=1$.

-Second, we need to compute the Fourier coefficients of the half-integral weight modular forms constructed in \cite{Pacetti-Tornaria}, in order to relate it to the previous computation.
-In Section $2$, an ad\`elic definition of the special points of discriminant $D$ is given.
-In Proposition \ref{prop:specialpointscorrespondence} we prove that the ad\`elic definition coincides with Eichler original formulation.
-This interpretation is crucial to split the special points of discriminant $D$ in subsets indexed by bilateral ideals.
+First, we need to compute the Fourier coefficients of the half-integral weight modular forms constructed in \cite{Pacetti-Tornaria}, and give an interpretation of such construction in terms of special points.
+In Section~\ref{sec:bilateral}, we give an ad\`elic definition of the special points of discriminant $D$ and in Proposition \ref{prop:specialpointscorrespondence} we prove that the ad\`elic definition coincides with Eichler's original formulation.
+This interpretation is crucial to split the special points of discriminant $D$ into subsets indexed by bilateral ideals, as defined in \eqref{eq:splitting}.

-To compute the Fourier coefficients of the weight $3/2$ modular forms, we fix a quaternion algebra over $\Q$ ramified at $p$ and $\infty$, and an order $\Ot$ with reduced discriminant $p^2$.
+To compute the Fourier coefficients of the weight $3/2$ modular forms attached to such splitting, we fix a quaternion algebra over $\Q$ ramified at $p$ and $\infty$, and an order $\Ot$ with reduced discriminant $p^2$.
 We consider the algebra $\HeckeRing_0$ of Hecke operators with index prime to $p$ acting on $\M(\Ot)$, a vector space (over $\RR$) spanned by representatives of $\Ot$-ideal classes.
 Since the eigenspaces of $\HeckeRing_0$ do not have multiplicity one (in general), we need to add some extra operators.